Radicals27/MovieRecommender/README.md

      }
    }
    ```
-3. Run the application:
+4. Run the application:
    ```bash
    dotnet run
    ```

 ## Configuration

 The application uses `appsettings.json` for configuration.
+For security:

+- Never commit your actual API key to version control
+- Use `appsettings.template.json` as a template
-Make sure to keep your API key secure and never commit it to version control.
+- Keep your API key secure and use different keys for development and production

 ## Contributing